sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/saMskRtiH/Indian_Cultural_Influence_In_Cambodia.md

 Brahmadatta and Brahmasiṃha were court physicians of King Rudravarman.
 The sons of their sister, Dharmadeva and Siṃhadeva, were ministers of Bhavavarman and Mahendravarman.
 Siṃhavira, the son of Dharmadeva, was the minister of Içânavarman.
 Siṃhadatta, the son of Siṃhavira, was the physician of Jayavarman and was the Governor of Adhyapura (the old name of Ang Chumnik) It was the last who dedicated a temple to Çiva Vijayeçvara at this place and who was the author of this inscription.

  Now from Chinese sources we know that Rudravarman wasone of the last kings of Funan, that Citrasena of Chenla reduced Funan to submission and that Içânasena was his successor.
-The inscription of Phou Lokhon[^38](Laos) tells us that Citrasena was the earlier name of Mahendravarman before he ascended the throne.
-An earlier inscription[^39](without date) gives us the name of Citrasena as having dedicated a Çivalinga on the bank of the Makong.
+The inscription of Phou Lokhon[^38] (Laos) tells us that Citrasena was the earlier name of Mahendravarman before he ascended the throne.
+An earlier inscription[^39] (without date) gives us the name of Citrasena as having dedicated a Çivalinga on the bank of the Makong.
 We know from an inscription of Vat Vat Chakret[^40]that Içânavarman was reigning in 626 A.D.

 [^38]: "B.E.F.E.O., t.
 III p.
 445."